flutter-webrtc/callkeep/README.md

 ## Events

-Callkeep offers some events for handle native actions during a call.
+Callkeep offers some events to handle native actions during a call.

-These events are quite crucial because acts as an intermediate between the native calling UI and your call P-C-M.
+These events are quite crucial because they act as an intermediate between the native calling UI and your call P-C-M.

 What does it mean?